dullroar/ten-steps-to-linux-survival/Step-1.md

 This is my little "Linux and Bash in 10 steps" guide.
-It's based around what I consider the essentials for ~~floundering around~~ acting like I know what I'm doing in Linux, BSD and *IX-flavored systems and looking impressive among people who have only worked on Windows in the GUI.
+It's based around what I consider the essentials for ~~floundering around~~ acting like I know what I'm doing in Linux, BSD and "UNIX-flavored" systems and looking impressive among people who have only worked on Windows in the GUI.
 Your "10 steps" may be different than mine and that's fine, but this list is mine.